-At the Exeter City Academy we have a three-tiered player progression pathway which allows players to develop at their own speed and progress to the next level if and when they are ready.
+At the Exeter City Academy there are three-tiers of Player Progression Pathway, which allows players to develop at their own speed and progress to the next level if and when they are ready.

-The top tier of the player progression pathway is the academy itself.
-Players within the academy train and play exclusively for Exeter City (school football is also encouraged) with the aim of becoming well-rounded young men and, hopefully, Exeter City first team players.
+The top tier of the player progression pathway is the Academy itself.
+Players within the Academy train and play exclusively for Exeter City (School/District football is also encouraged) with the aim of becoming well-rounded young men and, hopefully, Exeter City First Team players.

 George Friend was the first player to develop through the club's player progression pathway, attending the Barnstaple ADC before progressing all the way through to the first team.